Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 Free time in Dubai, Desert 4x4 Adventure

 After breakfast you are free to explore the city as you wish.
 Perhaps you’ll ogle the shark tank at the Dubai Mall, let your eyes be fooled at the Museum of Illusions, or see the fantastical floral displays at the Dubai Miracle Garden.
-Or, consider joining our optional Palm Jumeirah Boat excursion.

 Unforgettable Moment: This afternoon you’ll head out to the Al Maha Conservation Reserve for an unforgettable 4x4 Desert Adventure.
 On board an all-terrain safari vehicle, you’ll ride into the undulating dunes, perhaps spotting Arabian oryx and gazelle, and watching as the shifting light casts shadows and colors across the sands.
 As dusk approaches, you’ll toast the occasion with a sundowner, then adjourn to a desert camp.